legal88customs/user-friendly/README.md

 - On GitHub (no installs needed):
   - Open a file in your repository on github.com and click the pencil icon (Edit this file).
   - Make changes, write a short message, and click "Commit changes".

+Repository visibility: This repository will be made private to protect the source code.
+Contact legal88customs at legal88customs@gmail.com to request access or licensing.

 Questions or help:
 - If you want, tell me whether you'd like: